Brand/Model: Takamine GD30CE

 Artists of various genres like Garth Brooks, Kenny Chesney, Toby Keith, Blake Shelton, John Bon Jovi, Bruno Mars, Paul Simon, the Eagles, and even Bruce Springsteen all swung a “Tak” in the spotlight!

-So don’t sass on the the “G” series when adored Garth Brooks expertly brandished one!
+So don’t sass on the “G” series when adored Garth Brooks expertly brandished one!

 This simple yet stage-worthy guitar sports a solid spruce top with mahogany sides, back, and neck.
-The fretboard is made with rosewood, and it even has a pinless rosewood bridge.
+The fretboard is made of rosewood, and it even has a pinless rosewood bridge.

 The Takamine TP-4TD preamp system includes a three-band EQ and a built-in tuner for amplified performance that takes a 9 volt battery.
 Like you would expect, it plays excellently with resonance and sustain without being plugged in.

-Do you dare take on a Tak and place yourself among the stars?
+Do you dare take on a Takamine and place yourself among the stars?

 - Natural finish

 - Solid tonewood

 The Takamine GD30CE guitar does justice to the revered Takamine name, even with its low budget price tag.
 It’s not uncommon for buyers to worship their GD30CE guitar, and the instrument adds an aura that won’t be unnoticed while on stage!